 Previous experience with patients:

-Over the past 5 years the principal investigators have worked directly with over 700 patients with scoliosis, kyphosis, osteoporosis or osteopenia and other orthopedic, neurological and cardiovascular conditions ranging from herniated lumbar disc and congestive heart failure to multiple sclerosis and rotator cuff syndrome.
+Over the past 5 years the principal investigators have worked directly with hundreds of patients with scoliosis, kyphosis, osteoporosis or osteopenia and other orthopedic, neurological and cardiovascular conditions ranging from herniated lumbar disc and congestive heart failure to multiple sclerosis and rotator cuff syndrome.
 Our sessions are generally 1 hour long, and involve Dr. Fishman and two assistants: one an experienced physical therapist and long-time yoga practitioner, the other an experienced yoga teacher and yoga therapist.
 None of these patients have sustained injuries of any kind beyond minor aches and pains in the few days following yoga sessions.

-In a ten patient 4.4 month period, yoga was shown to improve the thoracolumbar or lumbar major curves of patients aging from 12 to 74 a mean 36%, while control patients lost 0.08 and 0.12 points in spine and hip, respectively, over the same using the Cobb method of measuring.
+In a ten patient 4.4 month period, yoga was shown to improve the thoracolumbar or lumbar major curves of patients aged from 12 to 74 a mean 36%, while control patients lost 0.08 and 0.12 points in spine and hip, respectively, using the Cobb method of measuring.
 The Risser score and other parameters such as the Lenke classification were not taken into account in this group, but all were judged to be idiopathic or degenerative scoliosis that had never undergone instrumentation of any kind.

 No patient in the study used a brace during the study period.